angelinopersia/papofic/README.md

 ### Suggestions

-If you have any ideas or suggestions to make Papofic better, feel free to let me know!
+If you have any ideas or suggestions to make Papofic better, such as new features or a new template, feel free to let me know!

 ## License(?)